ESG FAQ

 -

 Our multi-hub approach continues to be a key part of Schneider Electric’s strategy.
-It enables improved resiliency, agility, and proximity with our customers and our network of suppliers.
+It enables improved resiliency, agility and proximity with our customers and our network of suppliers.

-As today’s world is increasingly divided by politics, conflict, trade, and regulatory differences, this characteristic of Schneider Electric’s model has proven its strategic value.
+As today’s world is increasingly divided by politics, conflict, trade and regulatory differences, this characteristic of Schneider Electric’s model has proven its strategic value.

-Four hubs serve our different markets (China, Europe, India, and North America).
+Four hubs serve our different markets (China, Europe, India and North America).
 Each hub has its own capabilities, while coordinating globally to meet customer needs.

 -

 As part of its 2021 – 2025 Schneider Sustainability Impact, Schneider Electric promote local initiatives and enable individuals and partners to make sustainability a reality for everyone, everywhere.
 100% of Schneider Electric’s Country and Zone Presidents have defined three local commitments that impact their communities in line with our sustainability transformations.
-Close to 200 local programs have been deployed since 2021.
+Over 200 local programs have been deployed since 2021.

 Every quarter, the company highlights local commitments achievements in its Schneider Sustainability Impact publications.